What is Lebkuchen? Lebkuchen are German Spice Cookies!

 Variations

-Different regions developed different specialties… for example, in Thorne, they are sometimes given a filling, in Nuremberg Lebkuchen are often decorated with Almonds or Candied Citron, and in Munich, Lebkuchen is cut out with a cookie cutter, and given a glaze.
+Different regions developed different specialties.
+For example, in Thorne, they are sometimes filled, in Nuremberg, they are often decorated with Almonds or Candied Citron, and in Munich, Lebkuchen is cut out with a cookie cutter, and given a glaze.

 My favorite variation story?
-In the days before non-stick spray and baking parchment, Monks came up with a creative way to keep the Lebkuchen from sticking while baking.
-The dough was placed on a communion wafer (I guess they had a few of those lying around the church anyway).
-Today, the wafers are called Oblaten… and they are still very much a part of Lebkuchen baking.
-(I do have some communion questions now… but I’ll save them for my Pastor, so no one here gets upset).
+Monks devised a creative way to keep them from sticking while baking in the days before non-stick spray and baking parchment.
+The dough was placed on a communion wafer (I guess they had a few extras around the church).
+Today, the wafers are called Oblaten, and they are still very much a part of Lebkuchen baking.
+(I do have some communion questions now… but I’ll save them for my Pastor so no one here gets upset).

 Different types